alejandrabarrientosm/active-directory-installation/README.md

 <img width="803" height="376" alt="Screenshot 2025-11-25 122156" src="https://github.com/user-attachments/assets/1a9d244a-f522-4dfe-bea5-02f1dc660880" />

-Create the Resource Group you choose the correct subscription, name your Resource, choose the region you want to deploy your Virtual Machine and then  click on review and create at the bottom of the page
+Create the Resource Group you choose the correct subscription, name your Resource (Active-Directory-Lab), choose the region (Canada East) you want to deploy your Virtual Machine and then  click on review and create at the bottom of the page
 <p align left>
 <img width="1210" height="1009" alt="Screenshot 2025-11-06 154216" src="https://github.com/user-attachments/assets/e597e939-f874-44ea-af85-be69c1f1e650" />